Georg Hólm

 Georg "Goggi" Hólm (/is/; born 6 April 1976) is the bassist of the Icelandic post-rock band Sigur Rós.
 He is the most prominent member of Sigur Rós in the English press, as he does significantly more press than the other members due to him being the most fluent English speaker in the band.

 Biography

 Personal life

 He has a wife named Svanhvít Tryggvadóttir.
 They were married in 2005 by Hilmar Örn Hilmarsson, the allsherjargoði of Ásatrúarfélagið.
 Georg's father, Haukur, is a news reporter on a local TV station, Stöð 2 (Channel 2).
 He is the only member of Sigur Rós without a patronymic name: the majority of Icelanders have a patronym rather than surname.
 The song "Salka", a former live only song, released on Hvarf/Heim in 2007, is named after his stepdaughter.

 Georg has two brothers; one of them is a guitarist in For a Minor Reflection, Kjartan Dagur Hólm (1989).

 Professional life

 He and Jónsi are the remaining founding members of Sigur Rós.
-He sometimes plays using a cello bow.
 As do other members of Sigur Rós, he plays multiple instruments during a typical live show.
 This often includes, in addition to electric and acoustic bass guitars, keyboards, glockenspiel, and drums.